Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: Examples

 \subsection{Two-level system}

-The schematic representation of the driven two-level quantum system is shown in Fig.~\ref{fig1}(a).
+A schematic of the driven two-level quantum system is shown in Fig.~\ref{fig1}(a).
 The inverse temperature of the surrounding heat bath is $\beta$.
-In the interaction picture of the rotating frame with the field frequency, the generator of the quantum master equation for the system is given by
+In the interaction picture of the rotating frame with the field frequency, the generator of the quantum master equation for the system is expressed as follows:

-Here, $H=\Delta \sigma_z-\Omega \sigma_x/2$ is the Hamiltonian, $\Delta$ is the detuning of the field, $\Omega$ is the Rabi frequency representing the interaction strength between the field and the system, $\sigma_\pm$ are the raising and lowering Pauli operators and $r_\pm$ are the pumping and damping rates, respectively.
+where $H=\Delta \sigma_z-\Omega \sigma_x/2$ represents the Hamiltonian, $\Delta$ denotes the detuning of the field, $\Omega$ indicates the Rabi frequency representing the interaction strength between the field and the system, $\sigma_\pm$ represent the raising and lowering Pauli operators, respectively, and $r_\pm$ denote the pumping and damping rates, respectively.
 These two rates satisfy the detailed balance condition $r_-=r_+\exp{(\beta\omega_0 )}$, where $\omega_0$ is the difference in the energy level.

 Equation~(\ref{twolevelquantummasterequation}) indicates that there are two jump operators, $\sigma_{\pm}$.
-We consider two cases of interest.
-In the first case, the weights are $w_{\pm}=\mp 1$.
+We consider two cases.
+In the first case, the weights are, see Eq.~(\ref{countingquantity}), $w_{\pm}=\mp 1$.
 This counting variable is current-like and is related to the entropy production in the quantum jump trajectories~\cite{Breuer2003,Liu2016a}.
 By explicitly writing the matrix representation of the tilted generator $\tilde{L}_z$ and performing simple algebraic operators on Eq.~(\ref{equationofpolestiltedquantummasterequation}), we obtain a quadratic equation in the variable $z$:

 where the coefficient is given by